oliviertina29/EDA_CC_um6p/README.md

 - **Detailed Analysis with Forecasts**: Line charts showing placement trends by cohort and forecasts for the next year.
 - **Career Center Performance**: Analysis of stakeholder satisfaction with an option to download performance data.
 - **Market Trends Analysis**: Comparison of recruitment numbers by company and placement rates across sectors.
-- **Stakeholder Satisfaction Tracking**: Evolution of stakeholder satisfaction scores over time.
+- **Stakeholder Satisfaction Tracking**: Tracking the evolution of stakeholder satisfaction scores over time.

 ## Access the Application